 in year one

-Your first year at European Studies is about getting to know Europe and yourself a little better.
+Your first year at ES is about getting to know Europe and yourself a little better.
 You’ll study politics, business and culture as well as Europe’s government agencies, international organisations, non-profits and private businesses – your potential employers.

 After this introduction, you’ll have the chance to make some choices to customise your curriculum starting in Year 2.
 You can choose to put more focus on business or on public policy, and you’ll begin preparing for a major milestone: going on exchange.
 Not only do you get to specify countries of interest, you’ll get to choose your own courses.